Saint-Germain-des-Prés station

 Saint-Germain-des-Prés (/fr/) is a station on line 4 of the Paris Métro.
 It serves the Saint-Germain-des-Prés neighbourhood on the Rive Gauche in the 6th arrondissement.

 It is named after Place Saint-Germain and the Church of Saint-Germain-des-Prés, dedicated on 23 December 558 by the son of Clovis, Childebert I (ruled 511–558), at the request of St. Germain, Bishop of Paris.
 Childebert died the same day and was buried in it.
 More than a thousand years later the remains of the philosopher René Descartes were also buried in it.
 The expression "des-Prés" refers to the Prés aux Clercs ("fields of the scholars") used for the erection of buildings to house the University of Paris.

-Although the station is in close proximity to Mabillon on line 10 (less than 100 metres away), there is no free transfer between the two stations.
+Although the station is near to Mabillon on line 10 (less than 100 metres away), there is no free transfer between the two stations.

 History

 The station was opened on 9 January 1910 as part of the connecting section of the line under the Seine between Châtelet and Raspail.

 Since the métro's centenary in 2000 and until 2016, the station's platforms have had numerous temporary exhibitions on the history literature in the neighbourhood.
 The platforms also had displays that presented the stories of young literary talents.

 The station before the installation of platform screen doors, with the exhibitions on the platforms.

 As part of the automation of line 4, the platforms of line 4 were partially renovated and modernised.
 Its platform levels were raised to accommodate the installation of platform screen doors which took place from February to May 2019.
 This was in addition to new lighting being installed, tiling the floor, and the installation of new seats.

 In the spring of 2021, a cultural fresco, Le Mythe Saint-Germain: un lexique amoureux (The legend of Saint-Germain: an A to Z of love), was installed on the walls of the platforms.
 It features several portraits and anecdotes of renowned people who had lived in the vicinity in the past: Boris Vian, Jacques Prévert, Marguerite Duras, Amélie Nothomb, Roland Topor, Juliette Gréco, and Sonia Delaunay.
 It illustrates a unique neighbourhood that is literary, stylish, creative, and full of culture.
 It is planned to update the gallery over the years, each time adding an additional 10 new portraits.
 Several other works of art are also installed in the station: Les Messagers, a bronze sculpture by Gualtiero Busato and a mosaic by André Ropion paying homage to Johannes Gutenberg.

 In 2019, the station was used by 3,866,889 passengers, making it the 126th busiest of the Métro network out of 302 stations.

 In 2020, the station was used by 1,712,923 passengers amidst the COVID-19 pandemic, making it the 144th busiest of the Métro network out of 304 stations.

 In 2021, the station was used by 2,378,860 passengers, making it the 142nd busiest of the Métro network out of 304 stations.